|Responsible office||Office of Institutional Equity (IE)|

 Members of the WMU Community have the right to be free from sexual and gender-based discrimination, harassment, violence, and all other forms of prohibited conduct described in this Policy.
-All members of the Community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
+All members of the Community are expected to conduct themselves in a manner that does not unduly deprive, limit or deny education or employment access, benefits or opportunities.
 This Policy has been developed to reaffirm these principles and to provide accountability for conduct that violates this Policy.

 2. Stakeholders Most Impacted by the Policy

 3.1.
 Campus Security Authority (CSA): University official who has an obligation under the Clery Act to report certain crimes to WMU Public Safety.

 3.2.
 Clery Act: “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act”; a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
 Defines Campus Security Authorities and the grievance process requirements for sexual assault, intimate partner violence and stalking.